-RDT has been working diligently for the past three months to address issues, review policies, and develop new procedures that will strengthen our commitment to be a work and creative environment that is free of discrimination and harassment.
-Through discussion and analysis with our dancers, staff and Board, RDT has been expanding current practices and exploring new ways to ensure that we provide a safe place to create, explore and present the art of dance.
+RDT has been working diligently to address issues, review policies, and develop new procedures that will strengthen our commitment to be a work and creative environment that is free of discrimination and harassment.
+Through discussion and analysis with our dancers, staff, and Board, RDT has been expanding current practices and exploring new ways to ensure that we provide a safe place to create, explore and present the art of dance.
 RDT is committed to listen, learn and craft intentional organizational policies and practices to fulfill our mission in ways that engender innovative ideas and open communications for all staff, dancers, board members, students, and patrons.

 Actions taken include: